 Questions about Employment and Payment Relationships in the United States?

-With over 75,000 dental temping shifts completed to date, and 97% of dental offices reporting being “Happy” or “Very Happy” with their TempStars connection, our platform and service is making a huge positive impact on the dental temping space - helping dental offices reduce stress, keep their production on track and their patients happy.
+With over 75,000 dental temping shifts completed to date, and 97% of dental hygienists and assistants reporting being “Happy” or “Very Happy” with their TempStars connection, our platform and service is making a huge positive impact on the dental temping space - helping dental professionals empower their professional lives while supporting themselves and their families.

 All this great service, provided with a low per-shift placement fee of $38 (no mark-ups) and no hiring fees.
 That’s right, if you find someone great through temping, you can hire the best TempStars hygienist or assistant for free - no finder’s fees, no hiring fees.
 You don’t even have to tell us if you find someone great and hire them permanently.